 In simple words:

-Emotion is a feeling combined with bodily reactions and actions.
+Emotion in psychology is a feeling combined with bodily reactions and actions.

 Example of Emotion